gmgeo/osmic/tools/export.md

 * `dpi` - specify the resolution in dots per inch (dpi), if not specified it defaults to `90`

 * `retina` - specify whether double sized (retina) versions should be generated, the value must be either `true` or `false`, if not specified it defaults to `false`, makes only sense to specify for `format: "png"` or `format: "sprite"`, it is ignored otherwise

+* `subdirs` - specify whether the icons will be kept in their subdirectories or are exported all in the same directory, if not specified it defaults to `true` (meaning icons are kept in their subdirectories)

 * `global_style` - a list of global styles such as padding, halo, fill colour etc. for each icon, the following parameters are sub-elements of `global_style` or an icon id element e.g. `hunting-stand`.